44 Comments

 Great list.
 One quibble: “This Is It” is probably a better representative of yacht rock than “Heart to Heart”.

-Nate Spins Vinyl's avatar
+Nate Miller's avatar

 "Brandy" and "What a Fool Believes" have looong been among my favorite tunes in this sphere.
 "Human Nature" by Michael is a classic no matter what you label it.